North Dakota State University: Academics

 NDSU offers a major known as University Studies that allows a student to study in nearly any area that interests them.
 To enhance learning among its students, NDSU offers online classes, online academic portals, or technology enhanced classrooms.

-NDSU uses a semester system – Fall and Spring with two summer sessions.
-As of 2022, a majority of students are full-time with student demographics being 49% being male identifying and 51% being female identifying.
+NDSU uses a semester system—Fall and Spring, with two summer sessions.
+As of 2022, most students are full-time.
+Students are 49% male identifying and 51% female identifying.

 Admissions

-As of 2022, 91.6% of applicants were admitted to NDSU with admitted students having an average GPA of 3.47.
-Admission is test-optional, NDSU neither requiring ACT nor SAT test scores for admission.
-However, for those applicants submitting scores the average SAT score was 1170 and average ACT score was 24.
+As of 2022, 91.6% of applicants were admitted to NDSU, with admitted students having an average GPA of 3.47.
+Admission is test-optional, NDSU requiring neither ACT nor SAT test scores for admission.
+Among those applicants submitting scores, the average SAT score was 1170 and average ACT score was 24.

 Rankings

 U.S. News & World Report ranked NDSU as tied at #231 for the 2025 best colleges and national universities.
 The university's engineering programs ranked 165 out of 212 engineering programs offering a doctoral degree.